trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 Underflowing subtraction of 0 tez and 0.000001 tez
 ```

+In this way, using the LIGO compiler instead of coding Michelson directly helps you avoid problems.

 &rarr; **SOLUTION**: use the LIGO compiler to prevent runtime errors

 ## Rounding issues

 Michelson does not support floats, so some rounding issues after a division can happen if it is not done carefully.
 This can cause a smart contract to halt in some situations.

 Let's take an example of the division of 101 by 4.
-We have 2 users who would like to redeem the contract balance 3/4 for user A and 1/4 for user B
+In the file `2-rounding.jsligo` we have 2 users who would like to redeem the contract balance, with the user Alice receiving 3/4 and user Bob receiving 1/4.
+The contract calculates Alice's amount as the total minus 1/4 and Bob's amount as the total minus 3/4.
+Due to rounding, the total amount to withdraw from the contract can exceed the contract balance.

 Run the following code